fullstackedorg/docs/docs/getting-started.md

 ![BlockNote image](https://img.fullstacked.org/IMG_0527.png)![BlockNote image](https://img.fullstacked.org/Screenshot-2025-02-23-at-10.02.24-AM.png)

-An empty project as expected.
+As you can expect, an empty page.
 Now let's add some stuff in the next section.

 ## Editing the JavaScript entrypoint